smnorris/bcbasins/README.md

 Scripts and instructions for download and preparation of source watershed/basin polygons are noted below.

 A relatively high resolution DEM covering BC is required to refine first order watersheds in which a site is located (truncate the watershed at the site by using the site as a 'pour point' or 'outlet').
 The script has been tested with the [BC 25m DEM](https://www2.gov.bc.ca/gov/content/data/geographic-data-services/topographic-data/elevation/digital-elevation-model) which is not publicly available.
 Alternatively, [SRTM 1 arc second (~30m) DEM](https://lta.cr.usgs.gov/SRTM1Arc) may be of sufficent resolution and is [easily and freely available via AWS](https://registry.opendata.aws/terrain-tiles/).
+A Canada wide DEM (derived from the BC TRIM DEM in BC) is available from https://open.canada.ca/data/en/dataset/7f245e4d-76c2-4caa-951a-45d1d2051333.

 ## Installation